arkadiuszmakarenko/RISKYMSX/README.md

 git clone 'https://github.com/arkadiuszmakarenko/RISKYMSX.git'
 ```

-This will clone the RISKYMSX github repository under the `RISKYMSX` directory under your home directory.
+This will clone the RISKYMSX github repository to the `RISKYMSX` directory under your home directory.

 #### Installing the [MounRiverStudio IDE](http://www.mounriver.com)